awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

 The manifest files `manifest.json` and `symlink.txt` describe where the inventory files are located\.
 Whenever a new inventory list is delivered, it is accompanied by a new set of manifest files\.

 Each manifest contained in the `manifest.json` file provides metadata and other basic information about an inventory\.
+This information includes the following:

++ Source bucket name

++ Destination bucket name

++ Version of the inventory

++ Creation time stamp in the epoch date format that consists of the start time and the date when the inventory report generation begins scanning the bucket

-This information includes source bucket name, destination bucket name, version of the inventory, format and schema of the inventory files, and the actual list of the inventory files that are in the destination bucket\.
++ Format and schema of the inventory files

++ Actual list of the inventory files that are in the destination bucket

 Whenever a `manifest.json` file is written, it is accompanied by a `manifest.checksum` file that is the MD5 of the content of `manifest.json` file\.

-The following is an example of a manifest in a `manifest.json` file for a CSV formatted inventory\.
+The following is an example of a manifest in a `manifest.json` file for a CSV\-formatted inventory\.

 ```
 {
     "sourceBucket": "example-source-bucket",
     "destinationBucket": "example-inventory-destination-bucket",
     "version": "2016-11-30",
+    "creationTimestamp" : "1514944800000",
     "fileFormat": "CSV",
     "fileSchema": "Bucket, Key, VersionId, IsLatest, IsDeleteMarker, Size, LastModifiedDate, ETag, StorageClass, MultipartUploaded, ReplicationStatus",
     "files": [